Cleaning Business Health and Safety Templates

 COSHH assessments are required when using hazardous cleaning products such as bleach, disinfectants, and sprays.

 Under COSHH regulations (Control of Substances Hazardous to Health), cleaning businesses must assess the risks of any hazardous substances they use.
 This includes safe handling, storage, and staff training.
-A COSHH assessment for cleaners ensures that products like bleach, detergent or disinfectant are used safely, protecting workers and clients.
-Our COSHH Assessment Templates are designed specifically for cleaning businesses, making compliance simple and stress-free.
+A COSHH assessments for cleaners ensure that products like bleach, detergent or disinfectant are used safely, protecting workers and clients.

 What are the main health and safety risks for cleaners?